 The good news is that Medicare Part C plans are legally required to cover the same benefits you would get if you stay with Original Medicare.
 The less-than-good news, unfortunately, is that it can be hard to budget unless you are intimately familiar with your Medicare Advantage plan.
 They often have different payment and benefit structures compared to Medicare’s more straightforward, standardized rules.

-If you think you need medical treatment for carpal tunnel, call your Medicare Advantage insurance agent.
-They can help you figure out what sort of out-of-pocket costs to anticipate, such as coinsurance, co-pays, and more.
+Call your Medicare Advantage insurance agent if you need medical treatment for carpal tunnel.
+They can help you determine what out-of-pocket costs to anticipate, such as coinsurance, co-pays, and more.

 Do Medicare supplements cover carpal tunnel?